sorbet/sorbet/website/docs/type-annotations.md

 A current shortcoming of Sorbet is that in many cases it cannot reuse static type knowledge in order to automatically determine the type of an instance or class variable.
-In the following example, Sorbet will naturally understand that `@x` is of type `Integer`, but it cannot determine the static type of `@y` without a `T.let` and therefore treats it as `T.untyped`:
+In the following example it can, Sorbet will naturally understand that `@x` is of type `Integer`, and that `@y` is also of the same type.

 ```ruby
 class Foo